arturo-garza/NMTLexiconModel/README.md

     - Create Bilingual dictionaries - folder that contains the sripts we built to create the bilingual dictionary and then the second script used to extract the 400 entries we used to transalate.
         - process_dict.sh: File to run in order to obtain the parallel dictionary from the phrase table in the Valhalla cluster.
 This file calls the rest of the files in the directory.
-        - process_dictionary.py: Reads the phrase base table and retrieves the entries that are above the probability specified.
+        - process_dictionary.py: Reads the phrase base table and retrieves the one word entries that are above the probability specified.
+        - process_dictionary2.py: Reads the dictionary extracted with rocess_dictionary.py and retrieves the entries that are in the top_eng_words.txt to which it can find a translation.
-        - split_two2.pl:  Perl script to split into two the dictionary obtained by process_dictionary.py.
+        - split_two.pl: Perl script to split into two the dictionary obtained by process_dictionary.py.
 This scripts needs to be provided with <dictionary with two columns src-trg> <source_file location and name> <target_file location and name>
+        - split_two2.pl:  Perl script to split into two the dictionary obtained by process_dictionary2.py.
+This script is used to obtain the subset of translations.
+        - maxsizedict.py: File used to filter out a maximum amount of entries in the dictionary.
+The entries to keep are selected at random in a reservoir sampling way.
         - top_eng_words.txt: File containing the 3000 most comon english words used to obtain the 400 entries we used for the word task translation.
+    - Download and preprocess data
+        Sample of the files used to download the datasets to the valhalla cluster and perform preprocess on them.
+This scripts were waken from the University of Edinburgh's submission to WMT17 http://data.statmt.org/wmt17_systems/training/scripts/.

 ## run_scripts
 Example of the script we used to train the architecture with the lexical model.
 As examples provided are: